Individuals may consider running for one of the following offices:

 Municipal Candidates

-An individual can become a candidate by filing the following information with the Returning Officer, beginning May 1, 2026 during regular business hours and before Nomination Day of August 21, 2026 at 2:00 p.m.:
+An eligible individual can become a candidate by filing the following information with the Returning Officer or a designate, beginning May 1, 2026 during regular business hours and on Nomination Day on August 21, 2026 between 9:00 a.m. and 2:00 p.m. at the Municipal Office (317 Brock St. W, Merrickville):

-Candidates are encouraged to arrange an appointment in advance at (613)269‑4791 ext.
-257 or via e-mail at to register their nomination.
+Candidates must submit their nomination papers at the Municipal Office.
 Candidates are asked to bring proof of identity and residence, along with the unsigned forms, with them to be signed in front of the Returning Officer, Deputy Returning Officer, or designate.
+Appointments to submit your nomination papers are welcomed, but are not necessary.

 Trustee Candidates